-During 2020, HHS provided \$100 million in aid to hospitals and health care systems in preparing for a surge in COVID-19 patients.
+During the year ended December 31, 2020, HHS provided \$100 million in aid to hospitals and health care systems in preparing for a surge in COVID-19 patients.
 Of that funding, \$50 million was allotted to State Hospitals Associations for distribution through competitive grant applications.
-KHA received \$784,542 in funds, which were distributed on May 1.
+KHA received \$784,542 in funds, which were distributed on May 1, 2020.
 In addition, KHA was awarded an additional \$1.95 million to be distributed in the future.
 The Hospital received and recognized \$3,000 during 2020, related to this Assistant Secretary for Preparedness and Response (ASPR) grant.
 The payment is recorded as a component of noncapital grants and gifts in the accompanying statements of revenues, expenses and changes in net position.

-Note 14: Subsequent Events
+Note 13: Subsequent Events